pdxbyte/pdxbyte.github.io/index.md

 Don't be a jerk. (placeholder till more specific rules are written)

-#Organizers
+#Organizers and Contributers

-Daniel Patrick Johnson ([@teknotus](https://github.com/teknotus)) got things moving with a call for proposals on the DorkbotPDX mailing list, Thomas Lockney ([@tlockney](https://github.com/tlockney)) thought of the name pdxbyte, and generously donated the domain names.
+Daniel Patrick Johnson ([@teknotus](https://github.com/teknotus)) got things moving with a call for proposals on the DorkbotPDX mailing list, Thomas Lockney ([@tlockney](https://github.com/tlockney)) thought of the name pdxbyte, and generously donated the domain names, Evie Strohmeyer ([@SpaceDictator](https://gihub.com/SpaceDictator)) helps with website, planning, outreach, organization, and motivation!

 #Contribute